rpires71/milestone1/README.md

 **Acceptance Criteria**

-- [ ] Shows job roles in reverse chronological order or grouped by sector.
+- [ ] Shows job roles  grouped by sector.
-- [ ] Each role includes institution name, job title, date range, and brief description.
+- [ ] Each role includes institution name, job title, and brief description.
-- [ ] Includes bullet points of responsibilities or key contributions.
+- [ ] Includes responsibilities or contributions.
 - [ ] Layout is responsive and suitable for all screen sizes.
 - [ ] Visual design is consistent with rest of the site.

 **Tasks**

-- [ ] Extract roles and dates from CV and organise by relevance (e.g. Education, IT Support).
+- [ ] Extract roles from CV and organise (e.g. Education, IT Support).
-- [ ] Write concise descriptions and achievements.
+- [ ] Write descriptions and achievements.
-- [ ] Choose appropriate layout (e.g. vertical timeline or tile-based).
+- [ ] Choose appropriate layout (e.g. tile-based).
 - [ ] Add internal menu links to other pages e.g. Certifications, Projects, or Skills.
 - [ ] Test mobile/tablet responsiveness and accessibility.

 ### 2. Potential Tutees / Parents